firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 ## Let's make it stateless

 One thing I would like to discuss first.
-As Sandi Metz says: you can break the rules if you have a good reason or your pair lets you.
-Or something along these lines.
+As Sandi Metz says:

+> You can break the rules if you have a good reason or your pair lets you.

+Something along these lines at least.

 So I claim that I don't need to inject dependenices for other Activerecord classes since they are not going to change.
 Thus I can get rid of `initialize`.
 Of course in more complex screnario this is not the best way to go, but this is a simple query object so for the sake of refactoring experiment I think this will pass.

-I think the rule of thumb here is similar to what Piotr is suggesting - pass in other Services if you are depending on them.
+I think the rule of thumb here is similar to what Piotr is suggesting:

+> Initialize with Service Objects you are depending on

-Another thing is CQRS, since I am not changing anything here apart from the inner state of the object and I am getting rid of the state, I don't need a separate method, thus my object shrink back it's API to the `call` method.
+Since I am not changing anything here apart from the inner state of the object and I am getting rid of the state, I don't need a separate method, thus my object shrink back it's API to the `call` method.
 Which is actually an improvement.
 Since now I can pass everything I need in one method call.